FluidNumerics/superci/README.md

 conda activate superci
 pip install -r requirements.txt
 ```
-3. Edit the `examples/armory.yml` file.
+3. Edit the `examples/demo.yml` file.
 Change the `config.github_access_token_path` to the path on your system that you have save your Github Private Access Token to.
 Change the `config.workspace_root` to a path on your system where you have read and write access to.
 Change the `config.repository` to a repository that you have access to.
 Change the `config.branch` to a base branch where you would like to require tests to run before merging.

 4. On your repository, create a branch and open a pull request to the base branch specified in `config.branch`

 5. Add a comment that just says `/superci`

-5. Try the demo
+6. Try the demo
 ```
 python src/superci-github.py
 ```

-5. If it breaks, you have some ideas, or you hate me, open an issue
+7. If it breaks or you have some ideas [open an issue](https://github.com/FluidNumerics/superci/issues/new)

 ## SuperCI schema